rollins-cms/cms330-spr20/sprint1/sprint1.md

    * Practice quiz

 # Reality Check:
-  * On Wednesday (after previous sprint's quiz), do sprint planning meeting (planning poker?) and setup Trello board with topics, deliverables, and time estimates
+  * On Thursday (after previous sprint's quiz), do sprint planning meeting (planning poker?) and setup Trello board with topics, deliverables, and time estimates
   * TODO by next class:  Read OSTEP chapters and skim problem set.
 Setup shell project in Mimir using Github.
 Read shell project description and note any confusing aspects.
-  * Monday class: Discuss readings.
+  * Tuesday class: Discuss readings.
 Update Trello board with problematic topics.
 Discuss shell project and make sure everyone understands API calls.
 Start problem set together if extra time.
   * TODO by next class: Work on shell proect.
 Work on problem set focusing on areas you're having trouble with.
-  * Wednesday: Check problem set thus far & make sure everyone understands.
+  * Thursday: Check problem set thus far & make sure everyone understands.
 Check/Ask professor for help if you're stuck or file expert request for next class period.
 Discuss any problems or confusion on shell project.
-  * TODO by Monday: Have "almost final" answers for all problems in problem set.
+  * TODO by next class: Have "almost final" answers for all problems in problem set.
 Some may still need group discussion or further clarification, but you should be mostly finished.
 Make progress on shell project.
-  * Monday: Do final check of problem set.
+  * Tuesday: Do final check of problem set.
 Make sure problem set is neat, tidy, and meets guidelines.
 Turn in your problem set at the end of class.
 Discuss shell project blocking points if any.
   * TODO before next class: Take practice quiz if you haven't already and check your answers.
 Study as a group.
 Finish shell project.
-  * Wedneday: Make sure you push shell project to Github for final submission (neatly formatted, commented, etc).
+  * Thursday: Make sure you push shell project to Github for final submission (neatly formatted, commented, etc).
 Quiz (30 minutes), Sprint 1 retrospective, and Sprint 2 planning.

 # Retrospective:
   * Complete [sprint retrospective survey](https://rollins.co1.qualtrics.com/jfe/form/SV_3rAIzhpHFYbIixf?course=330s20&sprint=1).
 Each team member should complete a survey.